-Odour emissions will be monitored on a continuous basis by site operations staff.
-It will be acknowledged that site staff do become desensitised to odour after being exposed to the same odour for an extended period.
+As part of normal operations, site staff will be aware of typical odour levels associated with day-to-day activities around the landfill site.
+Should any unusual odour levels be experienced, the site staff will immediately report the incident to the site supervisor, who will investigate the cause and take the appropriate action to manage the odour.
+It is acknowledged that site staff do become desensitised to odour after being exposed to the same odour for an extended period.
 The facility will also maintain a comprehensive complaints register, which will be used as a gauge of success with regards to odour emissions management.